AustinMaturure/munch/README.md

 ## Description

-Munch Restaurant is a passion project aimed at exploring various cuisines and culinary creations.
-Established in 2014, this project aims to experiment with different recipes and share the joy of cooking with others.
+Munch Restaurant is a local restauarant I love to dine at, This is fully function concept website for one of my favourite restaurants

 ## Getting Started